George Floyd protests in Atlanta: May 29

 At 8:30 a.m. on May 29, a Friday, police were called to Oakland Cemetery after a maintenance crew reported vandalism to two Confederate memorials in the cemetery: the Lion of the Confederacy and the Confederate Obelisk.
 The vandalism had occurred at some point during the night.

 Protests in Atlanta began on the afternoon of May 29, when several hundred people gathered in downtown Atlanta, near Centennial Olympic Park.
 The protests were not only over the murder of George Floyd, but also the killing of Breonna Taylor and the murder of Ahmaud Arbery, two African Americans who had been killed earlier that year by either police officers or former police officers.
-Protest organizers planned on meeting at Centennial Olympic Park around 3 p.m. before marching to the Georgia State Capitol and then returning to the park by 5:30 p.m., with the march called "Justice for Us".
+Protest organizers planned on meeting at Centennial Olympic Park around 3 p.m. before marching to the Georgia State Capitol and then returning to the park by 5:30 pm, with the march called "Justice for Us".
 Protesters chanted "No justice, no peace", "I can't breathe", and "Say his name", while a moment of silence was observed at the capitol.
 At some point, there was a silent demonstration of protesters standing with raised fists.
 The protest organizers urged participants to observe social distancing guidelines (the protest was occurring during the COVID-19 pandemic) and stressed the nonviolent nature of the march.

-While this protesting was initially peaceful, by approximately 6 p.m., the situation had become more tense.
+While this protesting was initially peaceful, by approximately 6 pm, the situation had become more tense.
 According to The Atlanta Journal-Constitution, around this time, some protesters began throwing bottles at Atlanta Police Department (APD) officers.
-By 6:25 p.m., the APD's SWAT team had arrived at the scene of the protest.
-At about 6:35 p.m., according to reports from the scene, protesters were ordered to disperse or face arrest, though APD Chief Erika Shields told reporters that there was no curfew in place at that time and that protesters could stay in the streets.
+By 6:25 pm, the APD's SWAT team had arrived at the scene of the protest.
+At about 6:35 pm, according to reports from the scene, protesters were ordered to disperse or face arrest, though APD Chief Erika Shields told reporters that there was no curfew in place at that time and that protesters could stay in the streets.
 According to an article from WABE, protesters "stood down police after demands to disperse".
 Some protesters chanted "Quit your jobs" at the police officers present.
 Several police vehicles were damaged during the protesting, and one APD car was set on fire.
 Additionally, three Georgia Tech Police Department vehicles were destroyed, and several rifles stolen from the vehicles.
 One tank was spotted during the protest.